IIT-EnergySystemModels/openTEPES/README.md

 If you are not planning on developing, please follow the instructions in the [openTEPES installation](#installation).

 Once installation is complete, [openTEPES](https://github.com/IIT-EnergySystemModels/openTEPES/tree/master) can be executed in test mode from a command prompt.
-In the directory of your choice, open and execute the openTEPES_run.py script by using the following on the command prompt (Windows) or terminal (Linux).
+In the directory of your choice, run the `openTEPES_Main` command by typing the following in the command prompt (Windows) or terminal (Linux);
-(Depending on your default Python version, you might need to call `python3` instead of `python`.):
+depending on your default Python version, you might need to call `python3` instead of `python`:

 > `openTEPES_Main`